 3. Blockchain Technology

-Given the popularity that blockchain technology has gained in the financial industry, you can now see many applications in other sectors.
+Given blockchain technology’s popularity in the financial industry, you can now see many applications in other sectors.
 The airline sector has just started realizing the benefits of blockchain in different aspects.

 4. Machine Learning and AI

-For the last few years, the aviation industry has been showing great commitment to realize the full potential of AI with many use cases.
+For the last few years, the aviation industry has been showing great commitment to realizing the full potential of AI with many use cases.

-On one side, airports and airlines are using chatbots to communicate with passengers, but on the other, to boost various operations.
+On one side, airports and airlines use chatbots to communicate with passengers, but on the other, to boost various operations.

 5. In-Flight Connectivity

-Connectivity is becoming a necessity for businesses, and the world is significantly getting interconnected.
-Airline passengers expect in-flight connectivity in the coming years, getting rid of the significance of disconnecting mobile phones in the air.
+Connectivity is becoming necessary for businesses, and the world is significantly interconnected.
+Airline passengers expect in-flight connectivity in the coming years, eliminating the significance of disconnecting mobile phones in the air.

 Many airports offer free Wi-Fi service, and now some have started to provide the provision inside flights.
-Currently, Delta airlines are taking the initiative to offer Wi-Fi in every international and domestic flight to allow passengers experience an entertaining flight journey.
+Delta Airlines is taking the initiative to offer Wi-Fi on every international and domestic aviation, allowing passengers to experience an entertaining flight journey.

 The Bottom Line!

-Driven by an increasing number of passengers and flights going to the skies every day, airports globally have started to evaluate their activities’ efficiency.
+Driven by an increasing number of passengers and flights going to the skies daily, airports globally have started to evaluate their activities’ efficiency.

-Many passengers are now expressing satisfaction in the services offered through technology.
-Basically, technology like biometrics and machine learning brings about different capabilities in the airport, including information distribution, security, and online booking, to name a few.
+Many passengers are now expressing satisfaction with the services offered through technology.
+Technology like biometrics and machine learning brings about different capabilities in the airport, including information distribution, security, and online booking, to name a few.